 - Usually, the wait and see approach takes longer than any other approaches such as surgery or medication.
 Sometimes bleeding can last for up to four weeks.

 - Although excessive bleeding and blood transfusion are very rare, they are slightly more common with expectant management than with surgery.

 - A few women still need to have surgery – sometimes urgently – if they develop infection, bleed heavily or if the tissue does not pass naturally.

 - The waiting time can be emotionally draining for some women.

 Treatment with medicine

-There is medicine available that can speed up the process of passing the pregnancy tissue.
+Medicine is available that can speed up the process of passing the pregnancy tissue.
 For an incomplete miscarriage, the medicine will usually encourage the pregnancy tissue to pass within a few hours.
 At most it will happen within a day or two.
-For a missed miscarriage, it may happen quickly, but it can take up to two weeks; occasionally longer.
+For a missed miscarriage, it may happen quickly, but it can take up to two weeks and, occasionally, longer.